cellimnet/microsnoop-publish/README.md

 Microsnoop: a generalist tool for microscopy image representation

 ### Citation ###
-Our article of Microsnoop has been published on The Innovation. if you use any code of our project, please cite the published version (https://doi.org/10.1016/j.xinn.2023.100541).
+Our article of Microsnoop has been published on **The Innovation**.
+If you use any code of our project, please cite the published version (https://doi.org/10.1016/j.xinn.2023.100541).

 ### **Description**<img src="./logo.svg" width="280" title="Microsnoop" alt="Microsnoop" align="right" vspace = "10">